-The LPC1758/68 is capable of running a TCP/IP stack such as Micriμm's high-quality μ C/TCP-IP.
-This allows applications to network with other devices, as well as access the Internet.
-Other application protocols allow applications to run a DHCP client (to obtain an IP address), FTP client/server, HTTP server (i.e., a web server), SMTP client (to send e-mails), POP3 client (to receive e-mails), and more. μ C/TCP-IP can also be used as an interface to μ C/Probe.
+The STM32F107 is capable of running a TCP/IP stack such as Micriμm's high-quality μ C/TCP-IP.
+This allows application to network with other devices, as well as access the Internet. μ C/TCP-IP was tested on the μ C/Eval-STM32F107, achieving data TCP throughputs of 25 Mbps (receiving) and over 30 Mbps (sending), and UDP throughputs of 50 Mbps (receiving) and 50 Mbps (sending).
+Other application protocols allow applications to run a DHCP client (to obtain an IP address), FTP client/server, HTTP server (i.e. a web server), SMTP client (to send e-mails), POP3 client (to receive e-mails), and more.

-The LPC1758/68 is also capable of running USB stacks such as Micriμm's μ C/USB-Device, and μ C/USB-Host.
+The STM32F107 is also capable of running a USB On-The-Go stack such as Micriμm's μ C/USB-Device, μ C/USB-Host, and μ C/USB-OTG.
 The USB controller is a full-speed device, and can transfer data up to 12 Mbps.
-The MCB1700 can thus act as a USB device or a USB host.
+The μ C/Eval-STM32F107 can thus act as a USB device or a USB host.
 As a device, the evaluation board can act as a Human Interface Device (HID) or a Mass Storage Device (MSD), especially with the on-board SD card.
-In other words, the MCB1700 can appear as a disk drive to a PC.
-As a USB host, the MCB1700 interfaces to USB memory sticks, allowing for the storage and retrieval of data.
+In other words, the μ C/Eval-STM32F107 appears as a disk drive to a PC.
+As a USB host, the μ C/Eval-STM32F107 interfaces to USB memory sticks, allowing for the storage and retrieval of data.

-The included microSD connector allows applications to run a file system such as Micriμm's μ C/FS to save and retrieve contents onto a Micro Secure Digital (microSD) card.
-The microSD card can be used to log data to a file, which can be read from a PC (assumes USB Device, MSD, or an FTP client or server).
-Note that the microSD card is not provided with the MCB1700 evaluation board.
+The included SD connector allows applications to run a file system such as Micriμm's μ C/FS to save and retrieve contents onto a Secure Digital (SD) card.
+The SD card can be used to log data to a file, which can be read from a PC (assumes USB Device, MSD, or an FTP client or server).

-The two RS-232C connectors allow an application to output information to a terminal (or a terminal emulator).
-One of the two RS-232C interfaces can also be used with μ C/Probe.
+The RS-232C connector allows an application to output information to a terminal (or a terminal emulator).
+The RS-232C interface can also interface to μ C/Probe to obtain faster data throughput than the on-board J-Link.
+However, unlike the J-Link interface, it is assumed that the target code is running.

-Appendix E contains the complete schematics for the MCB1700.
+Appendix E contains the complete schematics for the μ C/Eval-STM32F107.